Here is some practical information that may be helpful when you plan to visit the museum.

 Pets

-No pets are allowed in the Museum.
-Guide dogs and assistance dogs are welcome.
+No pets are allowed into the museum, except for guide dogs and assistance dogs.

 Prams and pushchairs